jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 Alice did not wish to offend the Dormouse again, so she began very cautiously, ‘But I don’t understand.
 Where did they draw the treacle from?’

-### CHAPTER VII.
-A MAD TEA-PARTY 44

 ‘You can draw water out of a water-well,’ said the Hatter, ‘so I should think you could draw treacle out of a treacle-well – eh, stupid?’
-‘But they wereinthe well,’ Alice said to the Dormouse, not choosing to notice this last remark.
+‘But they were in the well,’ Alice said to the Dormouse, not choosing to notice this last remark.
 ‘Of course they were’, said the Dormouse, ‘ – well in.’
 This answer so confused poor Alice, that she let the Dormouse go on for some